jiyideanjiao/Hymenoptera_phylogeny/README.md

-# Hymenoptera_phylogeny
+# Phylogenomics of hymenopteran

+- Author: Chao Tong
+- Date: Jan-1-2020

+### Gene Orthology
-Reconstructed the phylogeny of the Hymenoptera used OGGs from OrthoDB v8
+- Reconstructed the phylogeny of the Hymenoptera with OGGs from OrthoDB